Emergencies At Your Child's School

 Help keep your child safe in an emergency

 - Don’t call the school.
-Too many calls can overload the phone system, preventing emergency workers from making timely contact with the school.
+Too many calls can overload the phone system and prevent emergency workers from making timely contact with the school.

 Reuniting with your child after an emergency